jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 ## List Other Excel files found in `Original_Data`

-This omits the MOrphology data, which is an `*.xls` file, since we loaded it separately.
-We use a tiny tibble to iterate over the source data, load it, and give each data frame a short name..
+This omits the Morphology data, which is an `*.xls` file, since we loaded it separately.
+We use a tiny tibble to iterate over the source data, load it, and give each data frame a short name.

 ``` r
 fls <- list.files(sister)